core-infra-svcs/dashboard-api-go/client/docs/ConfigTemplatesApi.md

 ## GetOrganizationConfigTemplateSwitchProfilePorts

-> []InlineResponse200114 GetOrganizationConfigTemplateSwitchProfilePorts(ctx, organizationId, configTemplateId, profileId).Execute()
+> []InlineResponse200121 GetOrganizationConfigTemplateSwitchProfilePorts(ctx, organizationId, configTemplateId, profileId).Execute()

-Return all the ports of a switch profile
+Return all the ports of a switch template